joshtynjala/actionscript-3.0-developers-guide/security/permission-controls.md

 the mms.cfg file should be modified only by system administrators.
 The mms.cfg file is not for use by application installers.
-While an installer running with administrative privileges could modify the contents of the mms.cfg file, Adobe considers such usage a violation of the user’s trust and urges creators of installers never to modify the mms.cfg file.
+While an installer running with administrative privileges could modify the contents of the mms.cfg file, Adobe considers such usage a violation of the user's trust and urges creators of installers never to modify the mms.cfg file.

 The mms.cfg file is stored in the following location: